FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 Lets look at an example of home-brewed Version Control system.Version control is a way of backing up files, before making changes.
 Most people would have cooked up their own version control system.
-But there are more general purpose tools which can do this task in an organized way.

 ..
 L5

+{{{Show the next slide 'Home-brewed'}}}

+..
+R5

+Listing the files in the folder we observe that after a point of time it becomes difficult to maintain proper names for different versions of a file.

+..
+L6

 {{{Show the slide 'Problems'}}}

 ..
-R5
+R6

 Let's look at the various problems associated with this set-up.

 1. Name and changes made are not related or linked.

 #.
-Cant track sequence of changes made to a file.
+Can't track sequence of changes made to a file.

 #.
 Does not scale.

+To overcome this problems there are more general purpose tools which can do this task in an organized way.

 ..
-L6
+L7

 {{{Show the slide 'The need for Version Control'}}}

 ..
-R6
+R7

 Now, let's move to identifying the needs for a 'Version Control System'.